littleosbook/aenix/doc/book/user_mode.md

 - We need a page directory and page tables to map these page frames into memory.
 At least two page tables are needed, because the code and data should be mapped in at `0x00000000` and increasing, and the stack should start just below the kernel, at `0xBFFFFFFB`, growing to lower addresses.
+Make sure the U/S flag is set to allow PL3 access.

 It might be convenient to store these in a struct of some kind, dynamically allocated with the kernel `malloc`.